gabiprds93/Hacker-News/README.md

 # About Proyect

-In this project you can find millions of articles and comments related to the world of technology, filtering them by the following technologies:
+In this web application you can find millions of articles and comments related to the world of technology, filtering them by the following technologies:

 - Angular
 - ReactJs